annbar13/challenge_portfolio_Ania/README.md

 # Task 5

+## Subtask 1

+*SELECT* * shows all the colummns
+The SELECT statement is used to select data from a database.

+*FROM* the name of the table should be displayed *table_name*

+*ORDER BY* The ORDER BY keyword is used to sort the result-set in ascending or descending order.
+The ORDER BY keyword sorts the records in *ascending* order by default.
+To sort the records in *descending* order, use the *DESC* keyword.

+**Example:**

+SELECT column1, column2, ...

+FROM table_name

+ORDER BY column1, column2, ...
+ASC|DESC;

+*WHERE* The WHERE clause is used to filter records.
+It is used to extract only those records that fulfill a specified condition.

 ## Subtask 3

 **1. Display the actors table in alphabetical order by sorting by the surname column.**